fpier042/nba-game-day-notifications/README.md

 Before beginning the project, ensure you have the following set up on your machine/computer 🖥️:

-- Basic familiarity with AWS services and Python
 - Python 3.7 or higher
 - A NBA API key of your choice
 - An AWS account with access to SNS, Lambda, and EventBridge
-- A GitHub account with SSH authentication [https://docs.github.com/en/authentication/connecting-to-github-with-ssh]

 ### 📘 User Guides

 And here are some general resources to provide you further context and ground you as you move through the project:

-- [AWS SNS Documentation]([https://docs.aws.amazon.com/s3/index.html](https://docs.aws.amazon.com/sns/)): How to use AWS SNS
+- [AWS SNS Documentation](https://docs.aws.amazon.com/sns/): How to use AWS SNS
 - [AWS Lambda Documentation](https://docs.aws.amazon.com/lambda/): How to use AWS Lambda
 - [AWS EventBridge Documentation](https://docs.aws.amazon.com/eventbridge/): How to use AWS EventBriddge